14 days tour

 Day 10: Fly To Ho Chi Minh City; Afternoon Visit Cu Chi Tunnels (Breakfast)

 Transfer to Da Nang airport and fly to Ho Chi Minh City (approximately 70 minutes), a city of chaotic thrills.
 Please note, HCMC is in the south, and therefore likely to be much warmer and humid than the north.
-Upon arrival, a 60-minute drive takes us to the Cu Chi tunnels.
+Upon arrival, a 60-minute drive takes us to the Ben Dinh section of the Cu Chi tunnels.
 Crawl through the infamous and intricate system and experience the spirit of guerrilla warfare.
 Used by the Viet Cong during the war as escape routes and living quarters, the network covers three levels and approximately 150mi (240km) of tunnels.
 Although they were traditionally very narrow, they have now been widened to allow an extensive exploration of the system.
 Even so, people with claustrophobia may prefer to stay outside in the sunshine.
 Accommodation: Huong Sen Hotel (or similar)

 • Day 11 Day 11: Cycle Ride To Cai Be; Visit Handicraft Workshops; Drive To Can Tho (Breakfast)